-1. Identify fundamental concepts of the social sciences

-2. Analyze human behavior, social institutions and/or patterns of culture using theories and methods of the social sciences

-Guiding prompts: Identify examples of behavior, institutions, or cultural patterns students will explore in this course.
-What are some theories or methods students will employ to analyze them?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-3. Identify interconnections among and differences between social institutions, groups, and individuals
+1. Identify fundame ental concepts of the social sciences • rompts: What are some fundamental concepts of the social sciences explored in this what ways might an instructor evaluate students on the acquisition of this knowledge?
+2. Analyze human b pehavior, social institutions and/or patterns of culture using theories and methods of the social sciences explore in rompts: Identify examples of behavior, institutions, or cultural patterns students will this course.
+What are some theories or methods students will employ to analyze tnem?
+In v what ways might an instructor evaluate students on the acquisition of this skill?
+3. Identify intercon nections among and differences between social institutions, groups, and individuals 9 interconn rompts: Provide an example lesson that would allow students to identify these ections and differences.
+In what ways might an instructor evaluate students on the n of this skill?
+4. Analyze the ways s in which values and beliefs relate to human behavior and social relationships (a)